 Running your own freelancing business, whether it be a side gig or full-time job, brings you a lot of freedom.
 Being your own boss, setting your own hours, selecting clients, and choosing what projects you want to pursue or pass is exciting.
 The 2019 Freelancing America survey states that 35% of the American workforce, about 57 million people, pursue freelance work, whether it is temporary, a side gig, or a long-term career path.
-But running a freelancing business isn’t all fun and game.
+But running a freelancing business isn’t all fun and games.
 It does have its share of challenges.
 From negotiating prices, securing work on a regular basis, and paying taxes.
 As a freelancer, you are self-employed and responsible for knowing your tax obligations and determining how much and when to pay.
 As a freelancer, you must have a basic understanding of accounting and freelancer taxes.

-The Basics of Freelance Taxes
+The Basics of Freelancer Taxes

 As a freelancer, if you earn $400 or more in a year, the Internal revenue service considers you as self-employed and requires that you pay taxes as a business owner.
-You will be responsible for paying a 15.3% self-employment tax that represents the Social Security and Medicare taxes would normally be taken out of your paycheck if you were working as an employee.
+You will be responsible for paying a 15.3% self-employment tax that represents the Social Security and Medicare taxes that would normally be taken out of your paycheck if you were working as an employee.
 Additionally, you will also pay the half that is typically covered by an employer.
 You will also need to pay standard income taxes based on your tax bracket and filing status.

 Instead of a single W-2 form that you would get as a traditional employee, as a freelancer, you will receive a 1099-MISC form from every client that pays you $600 or more in a single year.
 You report your 1099-MISC income on a Schedule C attachment on your tax return.